• My Account

 I’m reminded of the movie Under the Tuscan Sun, where the girl wants to have a wedding at her place in Italy, to be surrounded by family and love, and she gets everything she wants in the end, just not in the way she anticipated.
 Family life today is like that for so many midlifers.

 Cherie Burbach is a full time artist and writer.
-Her art prints, originals, and functional art pieces are available in artsy stores and galleries and here at her site.
+Her art prints, originals, and functional art pieces are available in artsy stores and galleries through the country and here at her site.
+Join her for Painting the Psalms.
+She is the author of over fifteen books, which vary from nonfiction to poetry to kid's books.
+Just for fun she created a family card game called Cupcake Commotion.
+Her first novel is The Space Between Dreaming.

-Leave a Reply Cancel reply
+Leave a Comment Cancel

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.